 Over the next 20 years, Marston Valley could bring significant new infrastructure, community facilities and up to 5,000 homes for the Marston Vale in Bedfordshire.

 The aim is to create an exceptional living environment where people will be proud to live and work, and will want to visit.
-Marston Valley is about taking a strategic, long-term approach to planning for the wider needs of the area, not just building houses.
+Marston Valley is about taking a strategic, long-term approach to planning for the wider needs of the area, not just building houses, and ensuring we will live safely and well in a post-pandemic world.

 Marston Valley will be made up of a series of linked villages, each with its own individual character, and its own village centre with local shops and new community facilities.